 When the bathroom or kitchen sink backs up, you might be tempted to tackle the problem the easy way.
 While many homeowners reach for a chemical drain cleaner, these should only be used very sparingly, as repeated use can actually cause more problems with your pipes later on.

 Instead, reach for an ordinary plunger.
-Believe it or not, plungers are not just for toilets—they can be surprisingly effective in removing sink clogs as well.
-Look for a cup-shaped plunger (as opposed to a flanged plunger, which works best for toilets) that is wide enough to completely cover the sink drain.
+Believe it or not, plungers are not just for toilets — they can be surprisingly effective in removing sink clogs as well.
+Look for a cup-shaped plunger (as opposed to a flanged plunger, which works best for toilets) that is wide enough to cover the sink drain completely.
 Next, remove the metal stopper or strainer from the sink.
 Remember, if reaching into backed-up water, always wear gloves (regular rubber gloves or disposable latex gloves work great) to ensure your safety.
 Make sure the sink is at least half full of water before placing the plunger entirely over the drain and moving it quickly up and down.
-Check to see if the sink is draining and repeat the motion as needed.
+Check to see if the sink is draining, and repeat the motion as needed.

 Step Three: Move On to a Hand-Operated Drain Snake

 If a plunger proves ineffective against a sink clog, you can try using a small, hand-operated drain snake.
 These are usually available at hardware supply stores for about $10 or less.
 A smaller version of a professional-grade drain snake, these mechanisms are fairly straightforward to operate.

 Again, make sure the stopper or strainer is removed from the sink before using the hand-operated drain snake.
 Insert the long wire into the drain and move it through the pipe.
 Then, follow the instructions that come with the drain snake to twist the wire and catch any hair, soap scum, grease, and other debris that may be forming the blockage.